-The Musée du Compagnonnage opened its doors to the public on Easter Day 1968.
-We owe its existence to the perseverance of Roger Lecotté (1899-1991), curator of the Bibliothèque Nationale and a specialist in folklore and trade guilds.
-Beginning his campaign in 1951, he strove to convince guild movements of the necessity of conserving their heritage and presenting it to the public at large.
+The Musée du Compagnonnage opened its doors at Easter 1968.
+We owe it to the perseverance of Roger Lecotté (1899-1991), curator at the Bibliothèque Nationale (National Library) and specialist in folklore and compagnonnage.
+From 1951 on, he strove to persuade the compagnons’ associations of the need to preserve their patrimony and show it to the public at large.